 - Identify legal issues in factual scenarios and accurately state and apply rules of juvenile law and policies.

-Each test will cover the Reading & Study material for the assigned modules/weeks.
-Each test will be open-book/open-notes, contain 4 essay questions (responses of 750 words per question) and reflect current APA format, and have a 3 hour time limit.
+Each Quiz will cover the Reading & Study material for the assigned Modules: Weeks.
+Each quiz will be open-book/open-notes, contain 4 essay questions (responses of 750 words per question), and reflect current APA format.